ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 1. To allow one segment to communicate with only one other segment, use the **New-InformationBarrierPolicy** cmdlet with the **SegmentsAllowed** parameter.

-    Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname"`
+    Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segment1name" -SegmentsAllowed "segment2name"`

     Example: `New-InformationBarrierPolicy -Name "Manufacturing-HR" -AssignedSegment "Manufacturing" -SegmentsAllowed "HR" -State Inactive`

     In this example, we defined a policy called *Manufacturing-HR* for a segment called *Manufacturing*.
 When active and applied, this policy allows people in *Manufacturing* to communicate only with people in a segment called *HR*.
-(In this case, Manufacturing cannot communicate with users who are not part of HR.)
+(In this case, *Manufacturing* cannot communicate with users who are not part of *HR*.)

     **If needed, you can specify multiple segments with this cmdlet, as shown in the following example.**